-- Students may not use cell phones, tablets, MP3 players, headphones or other electronic devices between 7:30 a.m. and 3:00 p.m.
-All electronic devices must be turned off and kept in the student's locker. - Cell phones may only be used from the office with the permission of the office staff. - Periodic locker checks will be made, and if the cell phone is not in the student's locker, the student will subsequently be required to turn the phone in at the office upon arrival each day for the remainder of the year. - If a student is found using the phone without permission, he or she will be required to turn the phone in at the office upon arrival each day for the remainder of the year. - Juniors and seniors are allowed to use their cell phones when they are out of the building for junior-senior lunch. - If a student who has turned in a signed registration form does not bring the phone to school, he or she must bring to the office upon arrival a signed note from the parent, or a parent must call the school office by 8:00 to let the office personnel know that the phone will not be brought to school that day (or for a longer period of time-please specify the dates). - If the student "forgets" to bring the phone, office personnel will call the parent to verify that the phone has not been brought to school that day. - Office staff may periodically call the registered cell phones to aid in verifying that the cell phone guidelines are being followed. - A parent must notify the school in writing if the student's cell phone number changes or if he or she will no longer be bringing a cell phone to school.
+- Students may not use personal cell phones, tablets, headphones or other electronic devices between 7:30 a.m. and 2:55 p.m. without staff permission.
+All electronic devices must be turned off and kept in the student's locker. - Cell phones may only be used from the office with the permission of the office staff.
+Cell phones and other electronic devices may not be taken to gym classes. - If a student is found using the phone without permission, he or she will be required to speak to the Principal.
+If violations continue, the student will be required to turn the phone in at the office upon arrival each day for the remainder of the year. - Juniors and seniors are allowed to use their cell phones when they are out of the building for junior-senior lunch. - The Office staff, upon direction from the Principal, may periodically call the registered cell phones to aid in verifying that the cell phone guidelines are being followed. - A parent must notify the school in writing if the student's cell phone number changes or if he or she will no longer be bringing a cell phone to school.